keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_G2.md

 * On this phylogenetic tree, the x axis shows the total number of mutations each sampled genome accumulated compared to the root of the tree.

-* While most of the genomes isolated in Austria contain less than 10 mutations more than the root of the tree, at the bottom of the graph there is one isolate from Australia that accumulated mutations in 36 different nucleotide positions!
+* While most of the genomes isolated in Austria contain less than 10 mutations compared to the root of the tree, one isolate from Australia accumulated mutations in 36 different nucleotide positions, as seen on the bottom of the graph.

 # [SARS-CoV-2 genomes isolated from patients in Austria](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav19?branchLabel=clade&d=tree&f_country=Austria&label=clade:A2a&m=div&p=full)